History of CET

 The Boards of Trustees of ThinkTV (Greater Dayton Public Television) and CET (Greater Cincinnati Public Television) announced on May 18, 2009, that the organizations have formed a regional, non-profit public broadcasting and media corporation, Public Media Connect, Inc. David Fogarty has been named President of the regional organization and of both CET and ThinkTV.

-Quiet Courage: Persistent Vision, a documentary that celebrates the history of the Sisters of Mercy and the Franciscan Sisters of the Poor in Southwest Ohio, has been honored with two Telly Awards.
+Quiet Courage: Persistent Vision, a documentary that celebrates the history of the Sisters of Mercy and the Franciscan Sisters of the Poor in Southwest Ohio, is honored with two Telly Awards.

 CET premieres a new documentary, Cincinnati Parks: Emeralds in the Crown on September 23, just days before the new Ken Burns series The National Parks: America's Best Idea airs.